onedata/onedata-documentation/docs/user-guide/archives.md

 The view consists of:

+* **breadcrumbs** — showing
+  * the root of the dataset archives list,
+  * selected archive,
-* **breadcrumbs** — showing the root of the dataset archives list, selected archive, and path of a browsed directory inside the archive,
+  * path of a browsed directory inside the archive,
 * **the refresh button** — for optional view refresh, which is not needed in regular usage, because the list is auto-updated,
 * **table column headers** — presenting information about archives: